 Baby Talk: Understanding Your Baby

-This Stage-by-stage Guide to Baby Talk Should Help Clear Up Confusion.
+This Stage-by-Stage Guide to Baby Talk Should Help Clear Up Confusion.

-12 to 18 months Your baby will probably pick up a few more words over the next months.
-He may also start mimicking conversation by babbling with pauses and “responding” to questions.
-Although his vocabulary is still limited at this age, he understands a lot of what you say.
+Your baby will probably pick up a few more words over the next few months.
+He may also start mimicking conversation by babbling with pauses and "responding" to questions.
+Even though his vocabulary is still limited at this age, he understands a lot of what you say.
 Keep chatting to boost his language development.

-18 to 24 months Now that your child has mastered a good number of words, he’ll start stringing them together to create simple sentences.
-As he progresses, you’ll find that it becomes easier to communicate, which will be a welcome milestone for both of you.
+Now that your child has mastered a good number of words, he'll start stringing them together to create simple sentences.
+As he progresses, you'll find it becomes easier to communicate, which will be a welcome milestone for both of you.

 related baby tool